 The Proposed Action includes maintenance dredging of the federal channels to restore shoaled areas to their design depths and improve navigational safety in the harbor.
 The number of moorings and slips in the harbor would remain unchanged by the Proposed Action.
 To ensure safe transit during maintenance dredging activities, appropriate coordination would be maintained with the Crescent City Harbor District and USCG, and ingress and egress lanes would be established and regulated.
-In particular, USCG access to the fuel pier located along the Marina Access Channel will be maintained during dredging operations by implementing a coordination strategy where dredging operators will notify the USCG upon starting work and coordinate thereafter as needed to ensure access by USCG vessels to the fuel pier.
 Additionally, information regarding dredging operations (i.e., times, durations, and locations) would be published in the USCG's weekly Local Notice to Mariners and posted at various locations in the harbor's upland area.
 Thus, any impacts resulting from the Proposed Action's maintenance dredging and placement activities would be negligible as they would not impede access to the channels, significantly reduce navigational safety or create a navigational hazard for vessel traffic, interfere with local emergency response in the area, or change the number of moorings and slips.